trillium-rs/trillium/docs/src/architecture.md

 ## Only compile what you need, without having to toggle cargo features

-Instead of declaring a large list of top level dependencies and conditionally including/excluding them based on cargo features, myco has a "only compile what you need" approach to dependencies.
+Instead of declaring a large list of top level dependencies and conditionally including/excluding them based on cargo features, trillium has a "only compile what you need" approach to dependencies.
 In particular, we avoid pulling in runtimes like tokio or async-std except in the crates where you explicitly need those, preferring